Adam F. Braun, Ph.D.

 Dr Adam F Braun is a Lecturer in New Testament and Theology.
 His research interests include the Parables of Jesus, the canonical and apocryphal Gospels, the “philosophical turn” to Paul, and political theology.
 His methodological commitments converge around Narrative Criticism, Critical Race Theory, and Psychoanalysis.
 In addition, he sits on the steering committee of the Postcolonial Studies section at the Society for Biblical Literature’s International meeting.
 Dr Braun engages with historically marginalized voices, leading churches in practices of self-critique.

 Dr Braun teaches Greek, New Testament, Paul, and other electives which highlight class, queer theory, race theory, and political theology.
 Pedagogically, Dr Braun aims to create spaces for students to encounter difference around historically marginalized power, to critically interrogate the contexts that produce traditions, and to inquire about possibilities for future communities to practice abolition and care.

 When there happens to be free time, Dr Braun can be found playing soccer (football) and biking near the water.
 Also, he hopes to spend some time laughing and talking in queer spaces full of friends.

 B.A.
 King College (2002); M.T.S.
 Boston University (2008); Th.M.
 LSTC (2011)

-Parables, Gospels, Luke-Acts, Postcolonial Theory, Race and Gender, Political Theology
+Parables, Gospels, Luke-Acts, Postcolonial Theory, Race, Political Theology

 ARTICLES AND CHAPTERS